cbecquart/ICSpyLab/docs/getting_started/custom_compselect.rst

                                component_names=selected_component_names, info=None)

-Dont forget **kwargs for consistency!
+Recall that each row of ``W`` corresponds to one invariant component, expressed in the original feature space.

+Do not forget **kwargs for consistency!
+The **kwargs argument ensures forward compatibility and allows the function to receive additional information such as kurtosis, skewness, or user-defined parameters without breaking the API.

 Lets try it on the Iris dataset: